thephpleague/json-guard/docs/json-reference/loaders.md

 ### Cached Loader

 The cached loader takes a [PSR-16 Simple Cache](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-16-simple-cache.md) implementation and another loader as constructor dependencies.
 When a schema is loaded it will be returned from cache if available.
 Otherwise it will be loaded using the decorated loader and cached.
+The cached loader is used automatically when using the cached dereferencer.

 ## Custom Loaders

-You can make your own loaders by implementing the [Loader Interface](https://github.com/thephpleague/json-guard/blob/master/src/Loader.php).
+You can make your own loaders by implementing the [Loader Interface](https://github.com/thephpleague/json-reference/blob/master/src/LoaderInterface.php).
 Imagine you may want to load schemas from a CouchDb database, and your references look like this:

 ```json
 { "$ref":"couchdb://00a271787f89c0ef2e10e88a0c0001f4" }